'Encouraging growth' at this rapidly expanding firm

 Howard said: “James and Imran are tremendous additions to our tight-knit and hard-working team.
 Their experience and expertise will be vital in driving our business forward and ensuring that we continue to be the fastest-expanding supplier of business workwear, office supplies and hygiene products in the north of England and a leading player in these sectors in the UK.”

-CTS has extensive warehouse and distribution facilities in Northallerton to service its many high-profile clients including Sports Direct, WS Transport, Bunzl, Heck, Sainsburys, Flamingo Land and Woodsmith Construction.
+CTS has extensive warehouse and distribution facilities in Northallerton to service its many high-profile clients including WS Transport, Bunzl, Heck, Sainsburys, Flamingo Land and Woodsmith Construction.

 Founded just four years ago, the company’s growth has been astonishing, with a projected £50 million turnover by 2027.